 B represents bias, which is an additional value present for each neuron.
 Bias is essentially a weight without an input term.
 It’s useful for having an extra bit of adjustability which is not dependant on previous layer.

-f() is called an Activation function and it is something we as the neural network designer will choose.
+f( ) is called an Activation Function and it is something we can choose.
 We will go through it’s importance later.

 Now let’s look at a complete neural network.

 This is a small neural network of four layers.
-The input layer is where we feed our external stimulus, or basically the input features of the training data.
-The output layer is where we are supposed to get the target variable, essentially the value that we are supposed to predict.
-When we feed the inputs into the first layer, the values of the nodes will be calculated layer by layer using the formula above till we get the final value at the output neuron.
+The input layer is where we feed our external stimulus, or basically the data from which our neural network has to learn from.
+The output layer is where we are supposed to get the target value, this represents what exactly our neural network is trying to predict or learn.
+All layers in between are called hidden layers.
+When we feed the inputs into the first layer, the values of the nodes will be calculated layer by layer using the matrix multiplications and activation functions till we get the final values at the output layer.
 That is how we get an output from a neural network.

 Even though our neural network has a very complex configuration of weights, it will not be able to solve a problem without the activation function.
 The reason for this lies in the concept of Non Linearity.

 Let’s revise what linearity and non linearity means.

 The above equation represents a linear relationship between Y and X1,X2.
 Regardless of what values W1 and W2 have, at the end of the day the change of value of X1 and X2 will result in a linear change in Y. Now if we look at real world data we realize this is actually not desirable because data often has non linear relationships between the input and output variables.

 The above diagram represents a typical dataset which shows a non-linear relationship between X and Y. If we try to fit a linear relationship on the data, we will end up with the red line, which is not a very accurate representation of the data.
 However if our relationship can be non linear, we are able to get the green line, which is much better.

 Now let’s compare the neural network equation with and without the activation function.